What is my IP address?

 Look up a different IP address

-Request Headers
+Request Headers 4

-user-agent Mozilla/5.0 AppleWebKit/537.36 (KHTML, like Gecko; compatible; ClaudeBot/1.0; +claudebot@anthropic.com)
+Mozilla/5.0 AppleWebKit/537.36 (KHTML, like Gecko; compatible; ClaudeBot/1.0; +claudebot@anthropic.com)

-accept */*
+accept

-connection close
+connection

 What Is an IP Address?

 Think of an IP address as a mailing address for your device.
-Just like the postal service needs a street address to deliver a letter, the internet needs an IP address to deliver the webpage you requested back to your computer, phone, or tablet.
+Just like the postal service needs a street address to deliver a letter, the internet needs an IP address to deliver the webpage you requested back to your computer, phone or tablet.
+Without it, the network would have no way to know where to send the response.

 How Your Connection Works